gridap/GridapDistributed.jl/docs/src/assembly.md

 assem = SparseMatrixAssembler(U, V, Assembled())
 ```

+!!! note
     Unless you know what you are doing, this is the assembly strategy you should use.

 ## `SubAssembled`